 📌

-PMP exam note — four EAC formulas: The exam tests all four variations.
-Use BAC÷CPI when current cost performance is expected to continue.
-Use AC+(BAC−EV) when remaining work will be done at the originally planned rate.
-Use AC+new ETC when remaining work is fully re-estimated from scratch.
-Use AC+[(BAC−EV)÷(CPI×SPI)] when both cost and schedule efficiency must improve.
+PMP exam note, four EAC formulas: The exam tests all four variations.
+Use BAC divided by CPI when current cost performance is expected to continue.
+Use AC plus (BAC minus EV) when remaining work will be done at the originally planned rate.
+Use AC plus new ETC when remaining work is fully re-estimated from scratch.
+Use AC plus [(BAC minus EV) divided by (CPI times SPI)] when both cost and schedule efficiency must improve.
 The scenario context tells you which to apply.
-See our full EVM guide →
+I cover this in detail with every student I train.
+See our full EVM guide.

 How EVM Works